taskcluster/taskcluster-docs/src/manual/index.md

 title: TaskCluster Manual
 ---

-TaskCluster is a collection of microservices that, together, form a distributed task-execution framework supporting Mozilla's continuous integration.
+TaskCluster is a collection of microservices that together form a distributed task-execution framework supporting Mozilla's continuous integration.

 Most of these microservices provide REST APIs, and [accessing those